MichaelGetuWorku/flutter_bmi_calc/README.md

 Flutter Bmi Calculator

-with beautiful UI design from dribble.com
+With beautiful UI design from dribble.com

-## Getting Started